Marat Balagula: Enemies

 Balagula's deal with the Five Families was seen as a sign of weakness by his rival, a fellow Soviet Jewish gangster named Vladimir Reznikov.
-According to journalist Vladimir Kozlovsky, Reznikov was a former resident of Kiev and is still believed in Brighton Beach to have been responsible for both the 1983 murder of mobbed up Soviet dissident intellectual Yuri Brokhin and the 1985 murder of neighborhood crime boss Evsei Agron.
+According to journalist Vladimir Kozlovsky, Reznikov was a former resident of Kyiv and is still believed in Brighton Beach to have been responsible for both the 1983 murder of mobbed up Soviet dissident intellectual Yuri Brokhin and the 1985 murder of neighborhood crime boss Evsei Agron.

 As a means of sending a message, Reznikov drove up to Balagula's offices in Midwood, Brooklyn.
 Sitting in his car, Reznikov opened fire on the office building with an AK-47 assault rifle.
 One of Balagula's close associates was killed and several secretaries were wounded.

-Then, on June 12, 1986, Reznikov entered the Odessa nightclub in Brighton Beach.
+Then, on June 12, 1986, Reznikov entered the Odesa nightclub in Brighton Beach.
 Reznikov pushed a 9mm Beretta into Balagula's skull and demanded $600,000 as the price of not pulling the trigger.
 He also demanded a percentage of everything Balagula was involved in.
 Even though Balagula immediately agreed, Reznikov allegedly threatened to kill Balagula and his whole family if the latter ever crossed him.
 Shortly after Reznikov left, Balagula first called Anthony Casso and then suffered a massive heart attack.
 He insisted, however on being treated at his home, where he felt it would be harder for Reznikov to harm him and his family.
 When Anthony Casso arrived, he listened to Balagula's story and seethed with fury.
 Casso later told his biographer Philip Carlo that, to his mind, Reznikov had just spat in the face of the entire Cosa Nostra.
 Casso responded, "Send word to Vladimir that you have his money, that he should come to the club tomorrow.
 We'll take care of the rest."
 Balagula responded, "You're sure?
 This is an animal.
 It was him that used a machine gun in the office."
 Casso responded, "Don't concern yourself.
 I promise we'll take care of him ...
 Okay?"
 Casso then asked, "What kind of car does he drive?
 Do you have a picture of him?"

 The hit was easily okayed and the following day, Reznikov returned to the Rasputin nightclub to pick up his money.
-Upon realizing that Balagula wasn't there, Reznikov launched into a barrage of profanity and stormed back to the parking lot.
+Upon realizing that Balagula was not present, Reznikov launched into a barrage of profanity and stormed back to the parking lot.
 There, Reznikov was shot six times in the arm, leg, and hip by DeMeo crew veteran Joseph Testa.
 As Reznikov attempted to pull out his own sidearm, Testa finished him off with a seventh bullet in the head.
 Testa then jumped into a car driven by Anthony Senter and left Brighton Beach.
 According to Casso, "After that, Marat didn't have any problems with other Russians."

 In later interviews with journalist Vladimir Kozlovsky, Balagula admitted that his "associates" killed Reznikov in response to his complaints.
 Balagula denied having been aware at the time that those "associates" were linked to the American Mafia.